kirilklein/PHAIR_EHR/corebehrt/main_causal/README.md

 ## Configuration Files

-Example configurations are available in the `configs` folder.
+Example configurations are available in the `corebehrt/configs/causal` folder